Welcome to the home of the 26th Annual B'nai B'rith Jewish Youth Art Competition

 B'nai B'rith has taken up the challenge to organise and hold the exhibition each year.
 The competition aims to promote artistic competence and a sense of unity among youth of various sections of the Jewish community.

 It is open to Jewish youth between the ages of 11 and 18.
 Entries are divided into age groups 11 to 13, 14 and 15, 16 to 18.
 In each age group there are four categories, namely, painting and drawing, mixed media, digital, and sculpture.
 A fifth category of photography is open to artists aged 16-18.
-Students enter from Jewish day schools such as Beth Rivkah Ladies College, Bialik College, Leibler Yavneh College, Mt Scopus Memorial College, the King David School, Yeshivah College as well as students from state schools and other independent schools.
+Students enter from Jewish day schools such as Beth Rivkah Ladies College, Bialik College, Leibler Yavneh College, Mt Scopus Memorial College, the King David School, Yeshivah College.
+Students from state schools and other independent schools are also encouraged to enter.

 The artworks are judged by a panel of professionals in the arts industry and prizes are offered in all categories and age groups.
-Numerous prizes will be awarded including an overall prize and a Jewish Theme Prize.
-Approximately 150 artworks are submitted annually.
+Over 200 artworks were submitted in 2020.

 2019 Showcase Committee.